Profiscience/knockout-contrib/packages/framework/README.md

 ### View Models

-View models contain the UI logic.
+View models extend [ViewModelConstructorBuilder][] and contain the UI logic.
 For example, click handlers, (most) subscriptions, etc.

 As a general rule of thumb, view models need the DOM to make sense, and data models shouldn't touch it.
 If whatever you are implementing is a reaction to the DOM, reads/writes the DOM, or does anything at all with